-

 The gold Krugerrand contains a unique composition of precious metals.
 The coin consists of 91.667% gold and 8.33% copper.
 This gives the coin a reddish-orange tint and makes it easy to recognize.
 Thanks to this unique combination, the coin is less prone to wear and tear.
 This makes the gold Krugerrand a robust coin.
 Due to the added copper, the coin is slightly heavier than the other known 1/2 troy ounce investment coins.
 Despite the combination with copper, the 1/2 troy ounce gold Krugerrand contains exactly half a troy ounce (15.55 grams) of pure gold.

-• Gold coin with 1/2 troy ounce (15.55 grams) pure gold
+- Gold coin with 1/2 troy ounce (15.55 grams) of pure gold

-• Most popular and globally traded coin
+- Most popular and most traded coin worldwide

-• Ideal as an investment in physical gold
+- Extremely suitable as an investment in physical gold

 Price chart